 It's in our nature to protect that which we value.
 We insure our cars, health, homes and the contents.
 But have you ever considered protecting the data on your computers?
 There are national insurance plans like LifeLock, which offer identity theft protection, but do little more than reduce some of the misery after the fraud has been committed.

 To prevent "professionals" from stealing cars, one can avoid owning cars worth stealing.
 Your insurance company can provide a list.
 But most thieves are opportunists.
 They see the keys in the ignition and if the door is open, its like an invitation, right?

 To those who know how, entering computers through the backdoor is just as easy, and as a bonus, there's essentially a zero chance of getting caught.
 There is no lock on your computer; when you turn it on, the back door swings open.
 To do their jobs, NSA needs that level of access, I get that.
 But I wonder how many OS programmers at Microsoft know how the back door works?
 I wonder if they share?
 Ever wonder what those tens of thousands of hackers who attend conventions (some sponsored by government agencies) every year discuss?

 Liquid-Crypto has protected personal data for years.
 Keeping important information like passwords, credit card numbers, bank accounts, Wallet items, PINs, and SSNs on your computer is convenient but risky.
 You eliminate the risk if you encode the information.
 Liquid-Crypto differentiates itself in how it manages your encrypted files for you.

-A last note: The Liquid-Crypto program is "Hardened"; a process that enables it to self-check.
-If even one bit changes since compilation, the program will NOT execute.
-Hardening also means it's self-inoculated against viruses, malware, tampering and modification.
+A last note: The Liquid-Crypto program is "Hardened" - a process that means it self-checks.
+If even one bit changes since you downloaded it, the program will NOT execute.
+Hardening also means it's self-inoculated against viruses, malware and tampering.

 |© 2013 Security Software Assemblies, LLC|